-Step 6: You can then gently pull recoil starter handle/rope until engine fires.
+Step 6: You can then gently pull the recoil starter handle/rope until the engine fires.
 You may have to pull it two to three times to engage the engine.

 Step 7: After the engine has engaged, move the choke lever to the run position.
 Hold the throttle handle firmly and fully press the throttle to a wide-open position.

 Gently pull the start engine/rope until the engine starts running smoothly.
 Release the throttle trigger and let it run for several minutes to warm up.

 Step 8: After the engine has warmed up, grip the throttle and support handle and slowly depress the throttle trigger to increase engine RPM to operating speed.